OSUrobotics/applevision_rospkg/README.md

 ### Real Robot

 The UR5e must be powered on and running the `avl_pc` program for the below launch sequence to work.
-TODO connecting sensors and flashing OpenCM 9.04 board.
+Additionally, the Apple Vision camera should be connected and the [distance sensor bridge](https://github.com/OSUrobotics/applevision_distance_bridge) should be setup and connection.

 ```sh
 # Each of these commands are in seperate terminals